-We issued convertible senior notes in principal amount of \$100.0 million with a fixed interest rate of 4.25% per annum in July 2013 and \$115.0 million principal amount of senior notes with a fixed interest rate of 4.875% per annum in June 2014, all of which remain outstanding as of March 31, 2015.
+We issued convertible senior notes in principal amount of \$100.0 million with a fixed interest rate of 4.25% per annum in July 2013 and \$115.0 million principal amount of senior notes with a fixed interest rate of 4.875% per annum in June 2014, of which \$100.0 million and \$113.0 million, respectively, remain outstanding as of March 31, 2016.
 Accordingly, we are not generally subject to any direct risk of loss arising from changes in interest rates on these issuances.

 Our exposure to market risk includes interest rate fluctuations in connection with our revolving credit facility (see Note 5 - Credit Facility in the accompanying notes to the consolidated financial statements for additional information).
-Borrowings under the revolving credit facility bear interest at a variable rate based on Prime Lending Rate or LIBOR Rate at the option of the Company.
+Borrowings under the credit facility bear interest at a variable rate based on Prime Lending Rate or LIBOR Rate at the option of the Company.
 For Prime Lending Rate loans, the interest rate is equal to the highest of (i) the Federal Funds Rate plus a margin of 0.50%, (ii) the rate last quoted by The Wall Street Journal as the "Prime Rate," or (iii) the sum of a LIBOR rate plus 1.00%, plus a margin of 2.25%.
-For LIBOR rate loans, the interest rate is equal to a LIBOR rate plus a margin of 3.25%.
-Borrowings under the revolving credit facility are therefore subject to risk based upon prevailing market interest rates.
+For LIBOR rate loans, the interest rate is equal to a LIBOR rate plus a margin of 2.25%.
+Borrowings under the credit facility are therefore subject to risk based upon prevailing market interest rate.
 Interest rate risk may result from many factors, including governmental monetary and tax policies, domestic and international economic and political considerations and other factors that are beyond our control.
-During the three months ended March 31, 2015, the amount borrowed under the revolving credit facility was nil and the average amount of borrowings outstanding was nil.
-As of March 31, 2015, the amount of total borrowings outstanding under the revolving credit facility was nil.
-If the prevailing market interest rates relative to these borrowings increased by 10%, our interest expense during the period ended March 31, 2015 would have increased by less than \$0.1 million.
+During the three months ended March 31, 2016, the maximum amount borrowings outstanding was \$10.00 million and the average amount of borrowings outstanding was \$5.8 million.
+As of March 31, 2016, the amount of total borrowings outstanding was nil and outstanding stand-by letters of credit totaled \$28.2 million.
+If the prevailing market interest rates relative to these borrowings increased by 10%, our interest expense during the period ended March 31, 2016 would have increased by less than \$0.1 million.